yunuskorkmaz/docs.tr-tr/docs/csharp/language-reference/operators/bitwise-and-shift-operators.md

 ---
-title: Bit düzeyinde and Shift işleçleri C# -başvuru
+title: Bitwise and shift operators - C# reference
-description: İntegral türlerindeki C# işlenenleri olan bit düzeyinde mantıksal veya SHIFT işlemleri gerçekleştiren işleçler hakkında bilgi edinin. ms.date: 04/18/2019
+description: Learn about C# operators that perform bitwise logical or shift operations with operands of integral types. ms.date: 04/18/2019
 author: pkulikov
 f1_keywords: